Learn how to cook a porterhouse steak in a cast iron skillet. This simple meal is healthy and tastes like a steakhouse dinner you can make tonight!

 - Slice the meat off the bone, then cut against the grain.
 Spoon pan drippings over the top for extra flavor.

-Check if it's cooked through with an instant-read thermometer.
+Check if it's cooked through with an instant-read thermometer insertedintot he center of the meat.

 - Rare: 120°F